Yum1ng/ECE180-Assignment3/README.md

 You are free to implement your `Date` class any way you see fit.
 It must, however, fulfill certain requirements:

-#### The Date Class
+#### The SFDate Class

-- You must be able to construct a `Date` class without any arguments, in which case it refers to the current date
+- You must be able to construct a `SFDate` class without any arguments, in which case it refers to the current date
-- You must be able to construct a `Date` class using 3 integers (int month, int day, int year)
+- You must be able to construct a `SFDate` class using 3 integers (int month, int day, int year)
-- You must be able to construct a `Date` class using a well-formed string ("Jan 4, 1961")
+- You must be able to construct a `SFDate` class using a well-formed string ("Jan 4, 1961")
-- You must be able to copy construct a `Date` from another `Date` class, or convert/construct from a `DateTime` class
+- You must be able to copy construct a `SFDate` from another `SFDate` class, or convert/construct from a `SFDateTime` class
-- You must provide a conversion operator from your `Date` class to a const char*.
+- You must provide a conversion operator from your `SFDate` class to a const char*.

 Your `Date` class must also support basic operations to change the date incrementally, relational operator, as well as methods to get/set various properties of the date.
 Here's a summary of your interface:

 ```

-class Date {
+class SFDate {
-  Date();                             //default to today, in GMT timezone
+  SFDate();                             //default to today, in GMT timezone
-  Date(const char *aDateTimeString);  //must parse the given (well-formed) string  -- (more details below)
+  SFDate(const char *aDateTimeString);  //must parse the given (well-formed) string  -- (more details below)
-  Date(int month, int day, int year); //build date from individual parts
+  SFDate(int month, int day, int year); //build date from individual parts
-  Date(const Date &aCopy);
+  SFDate(const SFDate &aCopy);
-  Date(const DateTime &aCopy);
+  SFDate(const SFDateTime &aCopy);

   operator ++(); //advance by one day
   operator --(); //back up by one day...

+  Interval operator-(const Date& aCopy); //returns Interval object (difference between two Date objects)

-  Date& adjustByDays(int n) -- to add or subtract N days from the given date
+  SFDate& adjustByDays(int n) -- to add or subtract N days from the given date
-  Date& adjustByWeeks(int n) -- to add or subtract N weeks from the given date
+  SFDate& adjustByWeeks(int n) -- to add or subtract N weeks from the given date
-  Date& adjustByMonths(int n) -- to add or subtract N months from the given date
+  SFDate& adjustByMonths(int n) -- to add or subtract N months from the given date
-  Date& adjustByYears(int n) -- to add or subtract N years from the given date
+  SFDate& adjustByYears(int n) -- to add or subtract N years from the given date

-  Date& setDay(int aDay)
+  SFDate& setDay(int aDay)
-  Date& setMonth(int aMonth)
+  SFDate& setMonth(int aMonth)
-  Date& setYear(int aYear)
+  SFDate& setYear(int aYear)

   int   getDay()
   int   getMonth()